Prevention of electrical risk

 Ver el vídeo

-Video on electrical hazards in felling and pruning activities
+In felling and pruning activities

 Electrical risk in felling and pruning trees in the vicinity of overhead power lines.